Happy Marriage Equality Anniversary, Iowa!

 For more on Iowa’s fight to preserve marriage equality, visit and support One Iowa.

-To plan your wedding in Iowa, find gay-friendly wedding vendors in Iowa in Equally Wed Local Resources.
+To plan your wedding in Iowa, find gay-friendly equality-minded wedding vendors in Iowa in Equally Wed Local Resources.

 Equally Wed loves celebrating anniversaries.
 Tell us about yours!
 Send an e-mail to email@example.com.